-The College is excited to announce the new Chicago Studies Undergraduate Research Prize for the outstanding BA thesis or independent research project from 2018 that takes the city or region of Chicago as its primary subject of inquiry.
+The College is excited to announce the second-annual Chicago Studies Undergraduate Research Prize for the outstanding BA thesis or independent research project from 2019 that takes the city or region of Chicago as its primary subject of inquiry.

 Students from all academic disciplines in the College are eligible to submit their Chicago-focused research for review by a faculty committee.
-The five top-ranked submissions will be featured at the inaugural Chicago Studies BA Colloquium (details below).
-The highest-ranked project will receive the Undergraduate Research Prize, a cash award of $500, and automatic acceptance for publication in the 2018 Chicago Studies Annual.
+The top-ranked submissions will be featured at the Chicago Studies Research Colloquium (details below).
+The highest-ranked project will receive the Undergraduate Research Prize, a cash award of $500, and automatic acceptance for publication in the 2019 Chicago Studies Annual.

 The Chicago Studies Undergraduate Research Prize recognizes the breadth of high-quality, original research that undergraduates produce each year in BA thesis colloquia and seminars.
-Applications should consist of your research and an up-to-date CV, submitted via the below webform. (firstname.lastname@example.org).
+Applications should consist of your research and an up-to-date CV, submitted via the webform below.
 The deadline to apply is April 26, 2019.
 To be accepted for consideration, submissions must be:

 - based upon original research